 When the original DRGs were developed, HIV infections were not recognized as a separate disease category.
 Indeed, there were no ICD-9-CM codes available to identify explicitly HIV infections.
 In October of 1986, ICD-9-CM was expanded to include a series of codes identifying patients with an HIV infection.
 The increasing number and associated high cost of HIV infection patients required that AP-DRGs for HIV infection patients be created.
 In the AP-DRGs MDC 24 was created for HIV infection patients.
 There are many different complications (e.g., Kaposi's sarcoma) of an HIV infection.
 The ICD-9-CM coding rules for HIV infections do not specify a standard way of coding an HIV infection.
-The HIV infection may be coded as principal diagnosis with the complication of the HIV infection as a secondary diagnosis.
-Alternatively, the HIV complication may be coded as principal diagnosis and the HIV infection as a secondary diagnosis.
+The HIV infection may be coded as principal diagnosis with the complication may be coded as principal diagnosis.
+Alternatively, the HIV complication may be coded as principal diagnosis.
 In order to overcome this lack of standardization in coding, it was necessary to make assignment to MDC 24 dependent on both the principal and secondary diagnoses.